bram209/beautiful-jekyll/_posts/2017-09-07-a-better-alternative-to-adblock-plus.md

 * TOC

 ## How do ad blockers work?
 Adblockers filter out unwanted content.
-These filter rules decide whether it should block/hide an ad or let it through.
-All those filters come from huge lists, the main one being [EasyList](https://easylist.to/).
-You can specify your own filter rules as well or add another reputable source.
+These filters decide whether it should block let through an ad The filters are obtained from huge lists, the main one being [EasyList](https://easylist.to/).
+You can specify your own filter rules as well.

-The adblocker compares every HTTP request with all the filter rules.
+The adblocker compares every HTTP request with all the filtes.
 If the URL of such request matches one of the filters, the request is blocked.

 <div class="box-note" markdown="1">
 **Pro's**